 Spearmint is calming and helps to relieve tension and anxiety.
 That’s important for women with PCOS because stress increases PCOS symptoms.
 Spearmint is an anti-androgenic herb – that means spearmint tea inhibits testosterone production, while improving follicle growth in the ovaries.

-Spearmint is also wonderful for aiding digestion, relieving water retention, and is a known anti-inflammatory herb.
+Spearmint is a known anti-inflammatory herb, also wonderful for aiding digestion and relieving water retention.
 Drinking two cups of spearmint tea per day is suggested for maximum benefit.

 7. Drink Green Tea

 With a high level of anti-oxidants, and anti-inflammatory phytonutrients, green tea can help to reduce PCOS symptoms.